JCB (heavy equipment manufacturer)

 J.C.
-Bamford Excavators Limited (JCB) is a British multinational manufacturer of equipment for construction, agriculture, waste handling, and demolition.
+Bamford Excavators Limited, commonly known as JCB, is a British multinational private company that produces equipment for construction, agriculture, waste handling, and demolition.
 It was founded in 1945 and is based in Rocester, Staffordshire, England.

 The word "JCB" is also often used colloquially as a generic description for mechanical diggers and excavators, and the word appears in the Oxford English Dictionary, although it is still held as a trademark.

 History

 Joseph Cyril Bamford Excavators Ltd. was founded by Joseph Cyril Bamford in October 1945 in Uttoxeter, Staffordshire, England.
 He rented a lock-up garage 12 by 15 ft.
 In it, using a welding set which he bought second-hand for £1 from English Electric, he made his first vehicle, a tipping trailer from war-surplus materials.
 The trailer's sides and floor were made from steel sheet that had been part of air raid shelters.
 On the same day as his son Anthony was born, he sold the trailer at a nearby market for £45 (plus a part-exchanged farm cart) and at once made another trailer.
 At one time he made vehicles in Eckersley's coal yard in Uttoxeter.
 The first trailer and the welding set have been preserved.